ertis-research/kafka-ml/README.md

 <img src="images/create-distributed-model.png" width="500">

-Create a configuration.
+#### 2. Define a configuration

 Kafka-ML will only show those sub-models which are on the top of the distributed chain.
 Choosing one of them will add its corresponding full distributed model to the configuration.

 <img src="images/create-distributed-configuration.png" width="500">

+#### 3. Deploy a configuration of distributed models for training

 Deploy the configuration of distributed sub-models in Kubernetes for training.